apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/resource.md

 # Resource Center

+If you want to use the resource upload function, you can select the local file directory for a single machine(this operation does not need to deploy Hadoop).
+Or you can also upload to a Hadoop or MinIO cluster, at this time, you need to have Hadoop (2.6+) or MinIO and other related environments

+> **_Note:_**
+>
+> * If the resource upload function is used, the deployment user in [installation and deployment](installation/standalone.md) must to have operation authority
+> * If you using Hadoop cluster with HA, you need to enable HDFS resource upload, and you need to copy the `core-site.xml` and `hdfs-site.xml` under the Hadoop cluster to `/opt/dolphinscheduler/conf`, otherwise Skip step

 ## hdfs resource configuration

 - Upload resource files and udf functions, all uploaded files and resources will be stored on hdfs, so the following configuration items are required: